 2. At least five color high quality digital images depicting the study species, project site, project activities, or other aspects of the project must accompany the final report.
 Unless the grantee requests otherwise, these images may be used for INPS digital media and marketing materials, such as the INPS website, The Harbinger, or the INPS Facebook page.

 3. Grantees must submit, within six months of project completion, a short, popular-type article to the INPS member newsletter, The Harbinger, or to an INPS Chapter newsletter, local newspaper or conservation newsletter.
 The article should describe the project, its results, the importance to native plant conservation, and how the project supports the INPS mission.
 Locations of listed species included in the project should not be included in these articles, or on any social media platforms such as iNaturalist.
 If the project is suitable, recipients are encouraged to submit an article to INPS’s professional journal, Erigenia, or another peer-reviewed journal.

-5. Copies of any publications (apart from those in The Harbinger or Erigenia) or newspaper articles must be sent to the INPS Grant email INPSGrants@gmail.com.
+4. Copies of or links to any publications resulting from the grant project research (apart from those appearing in The Harbinger or Erigenia) or popular articles about the project must be sent to the INPS Grant email INPSGrants@gmail.com.
 Unless the grantee requests otherwise, these may be posted or linked on the INPS Grants web page, with appropriate credits or permissions as applicable.

-6. All publications and presentations must include a statement acknowledging that the project was funded by the Illinois Native Plant Society Grant Program.
+5. All publications and presentations must include a statement acknowledging that the project was funded or funded in part by the Illinois Native Plant Society Grant Program.

 Use the link below to submit your final report.